 Sharon Caulfield’s practice focuses on business and regulatory advice for all types of health care providers.
 She engages in business planning, compliance oversight and reporting, HIPAA privacy and security policies, antitrust counseling, managed care organization and insurance contracting, fraud and abuse and Stark law counseling, provider credentialing and administrative matters under the HCQIA, tax exemption advice, governmental and critical access hospital compliance, and many other elements of health care provider operations.
 Ms. Caulfield also has a background in employment law, including employee discipline, discrimination claims before the CCRD and the EEOC, contracting, health plan design for public employers, and health plan denial appeals.
 Further Ms. Caulfield has numerous clients in the senior services industry, including continuing care retirement communities, PACE programs, skilled nursing facilities, assisted living organizations, and home and community based services.
 Finally, Ms. Caulfield works with religious and nonprofit organization with compliance with tax exemption rules, board fiduciary obligations, management of funds subject to UPMIFA, and operational matters.

-Ms. Caulfield serves on a number of community governing boards and is currently the VP and Past President of the Board of Directors for the Colorado Haiti Project, Inc., an organization founded in 1989 that is focused on community development, education, and healthcare in the region of Petit Trou de Nippes, Haiti.
+Ms. Caulfield serves in a number of community organizations, including leadership positions in the Colorado Haiti Project, Inc., an organization founded in 1989 that is focused on community development, education, and healthcare in the region of Petit Trou de Nippes, Haiti.
 She also serves as Vice Chancellor of the Episcopal Diocese of Colorado.
+She has been a member of the board of various professional associations including the Colorado Bar Association's Health Law Section (Past President), LeadingAge Colorado, Colorado Healthcare Financial Management Association, Colorado Managed Care Collaborative, the Colorado Foundation for Medical Care.
 She is married to research geologist and climber Ned Andrews, and together they have two adult children.